Back surgery. It

 outcomes of relieving and controlling back pain.
 Cox

-Technic satisfies Richmond back pain patients seeking relief.
+Technic fulfills Richmond back pain patients’ desire for

 Johnson Chiropractic presents it to their Richmond back pain patients